-- The Federal Reserve increased its fed funds rate forecast with the possibility of seven quarter percentage rate hikes in 2022 from approximately three rate hikes the prior quarter. - As of end of March, market participants priced in approximately seven 25 bps rate hikes by the end of 2022. - The Fed Dot Plot is a representation of where each of the Federal Open Markets Committee (FOMC) members believe the fed funds rate will be in the future. - The implied fed funds rate is where market participants believe the fed funds rate will be based on futures prices.
+- The Federal Reserve increased its fed funds rate forecast with the possibility of sevenquarter percentage rate hikes in 2022 from approximately three rate hikes the prior quarter. - As of the end of March, market participants priced in approximately seven 25 bps rate hikes by the end of 2022. - The Fed Dot Plot represents where each of the Federal Open Markets Committee (FOMC) members believe the fed funds rate will be in the future. - The implied fed funds rate is where market participants believe the fed funds rate will be based on futures prices.